monktastic/hackmd/wip/podcast/evil-bullets.md

 That gave me a tiny bit of insight into how to bring it down from the inside, which I'd like to share.
 Toward the end, I'll explain the role that I think psychedelics can play in this transformation.

+Allow me to build up to that.
 I'll start by talking about the nature of evil.

 ---

 ## Ch 1: evil

 - Evil is insanely clever, and its greatest trick is to cause us to overlook its presence within our own minds.

-- To the degree that we do see it, we believe it's there to give us the edge we need to fight the "real evil" out there.
+  - To the extent that we do see it, we believe it's there to help us fight the "real evil" out there.

 - It hides our own hypocrisy from us while making us highly sensitive to it in others.

-- When we do become aware of our own, we excuse it.
+We excuse our own, while condemning it in others.

 - That's because our evil has us convinced that we are fundamentally good, unlike them.
 Therefore, we don't have to play by the same rules.
   - We can safely engage in behaviors that we wouldn't tolerate in others, because we are doing it to _fight_ evil, whereas they do it because they _are_ evil.
-  - We can also let our guard down, because we could never slide down the slippery slope and become evil ourselves.
+  - We can also let our guard down.
+We don't have to worry about sliding down the slippery slope and becoming evil, because that could only happen to bad people.

-- But that belief is itself the clearest sign that it has already infected the deepest aspect of our mind.
+- But that belief is itself the most reliable indicator that it has already infected the deepest aspect of our mind.

-- Evil is like a distributed organism, with control centers in each of our minds.
-As such, it is playing a game at a higher level than any of us are individually aware of.

-- Yet, part of our mind is always able to perceive this game in its horrific entirety.

-- All evil has to do to win is to prevent us from looking.
+- Its whole game is to prevent us from seeing the full extent of our complicity in the horrors of the world.

+- If it can keep the whole world playing its game, it wins.
 And right now, it is kicking our asses.

 ---